Theme

 Symphony is an OpenAI engineering preview and specification for orchestrating coding agents from project work queues into isolated autonomous implementation runs.

 The official repository presents Symphony as a way to turn project work into long-running, isolated agent runs, with a specification, an experimental Elixir reference implementation, Linear-oriented workflow notes, proof-of-work expectations, and a linked OpenAI engineering post.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, trusted-environment assumptions, and operational risks can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is